-762 SYMPHONIC BAND - Honors
+762 SYMPHONIC BAND - HHonors

 To receive honors credit in instrumental performance, students will meet all obligations of Symphonic Band (see course description above).
-Additionally, students will be required to audition for SEMMEA or SEMSBA, study privately, and/or assume a leadership role (drum major, section leader, etc).
+Additionally, students will be required to audition for SEMMEA or SEMSBA, study privately, and/or assume a leadership role (drum major, section leader, librarian, public relations, uniform manageretc).
 This course is for grade 9-12 students with teacher recommendation.